Chart Color Schemes

 Health performance in Belmont North is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

-Belmont North faces significant health challenges, affecting both younger and older residents.
+Belmont North faces significant health challenges, as indicated by data showing a range of health conditions impacting both younger and older age cohorts.

 Frequently Asked Questions - Health